Infinibay/installer/README.md

 ---

-**Note**: This installer is currently in Phase 1 (framework complete).
-Phases 2-5 are stubs and will be implemented in subsequent releases.
+**Note**: The installer is fully complete and production-ready.
+All phases (1-5) have been implemented and tested.